Rukenshia/BitRocket/README.md

 Click on "Save" and your done!
 <br /><br /><br /><br />

-### Configure BitBucket Server

-#### Install Post-Receive Webhook plugin
-If it's not installed yet, you need to install the free [BitBucket Server Web Post Hooks Plugin][BitBucketplugin].<br />
-To install the plugin login to your BitBucket Server instance an navigate to Administration and there click on "Find new add-ons" under section ADD-ONS.<br />
-Search for `BitBucket Server Web Post Hooks Plugin` and click on install.
-<br /><br />

-#### Create Post-Receive WebHook in repository
-Once the [BitBucket Server Web Post Hooks Plugin][BitBucketplugin] is installed, navigate to the desired repository and click on "Settings" in the left column.<br />
-Now click on "Hooks" and enable "Post-Receive WebHooks".<br />
-After enabling "Post-Receive WebHooks" klick on the little pen-icon next to the plugin title.
-The opening modal provides an input field for defining your webhook url.<br />
-Please enter the correct url to your Rocket.Chat webhook (just copy it from Rocket.Chat integration settings).<br />
-Click on "Save" and your done!
-<br /><br /><br /><br />

 ### Test connection
 To test wether communication between Bitbuket and Rocket.Chat works or not, just push any changes to the repository you've set up the hook.<br />
 Did your channel or user receive a notification about the push?
 Congrats - everything is fine!<br />